JoshuaGrams/steno-jig/README.md

 I have a bunch of existing word sets in `word-sets.js`.
 One of these sets is the New General Service List: 2800 root words in common use, aimed at ESL students.
-It's organized as a set of root words with variations, so I've kept it that way, and set the code up so that each entry can be an array of words instead of just a single word.
+It's organized as a set of root words with variations, so I've kept the base set that way, and set the code up so that each entry can be an array of words instead of just a single word.
 In this case, it will randomly shuffle the entries, and then randomly choose from the words in the current entry.
-But you could also flatten the array first with `TypeJig.flattenWordSet`.
+But it may be better to use the `NGSL_all_forms` list which has been flattened and sorted by frequency.

 There are also a bunch of translations in `plover-translations.js` so it can display hints for the next word.
 Many words have more than one set